Chinese deliberately engaging in illegal mining to destroy our cocoa business - Mpraeso MP

-The motive of these Chinese, he explained, is to take over the cocoa industry which has been the backbone of Ghana's economy by engaging in illegal mining.
+The motive of these unscrupulous Chinese, he explained, is to take over the cocoa industry in Europe which has been the backbone of Ghana's economy by engaging in illegal mining.

 Speaking on Okay FM's Ade Akye Abia Morning Show, Hon Davis Opoku alluded to the fact that the Chinese are destroying the country's water bodies with chemicals so that the polluted water will destroy the cocoa beans and will not get the world market values, paving way for the Chinese who are also now growing cocoa in China.